-Why is there a white screen before the splash?
+Why is there a white screen before the splash screen?

-By default, iOS and Android show a native loading screen before the splash screen of a Flutter app is displayed.
-This default screen is completely white which means your app will have a white "flash" before showing your custom splash screen in your app's colours and with your logo.
-This is not a good user experience.
-We are unable to remove this native screen, but we can customise it a little bit to make it less intrusive.
+By default, both iOS and Android show a native loading screen before the splash screen of a Flutter app is displayed.
+This default screen is completely white, which means your app will have a white "flash" before showing your custom splash screen in your app's chosen colours and logo, making for a bad user experience.
+It is currently not possible to remove this native screen, but we can customise it to make it less intrusive.

-The white screen is native to the platform (Android and iOS) so it can't be removed.
+The white screen is native to the platform (Android and iOS) so it can't just be removed.
 Fortunately, both platforms provide the ability to set the background colour of this screen.
-This means that at a minimum, the white screen can be incorporated into the loading process of your app without sticking out like a sore thumb or being perceived as a flaw by the user.
+Doing this means the extra screen can be incorporated into the loading process of your app without sticking out like a sore thumb or being perceived as a flaw by the user.

-Finally, to finish the setup, in the AndroidManifest.xml file we need to add references in:
+Finally, to finish the setup we need to add references to the AndroidManifest.xml file:

-The iOS solution to hide the extra white screen is quite simple and can be done in two places.
+The iOS solution to hide the extra white screen is quite simple and can be done in one of two places.

-The first is directly in the storyboard file if you can't/don't work directly in XCode very often.
+The first way of doing this is directly in the iOS Storyboard file if you prefer not to work in XCode:

 Open up LaunchScreen.storyboard found in ios/Runner/Base.Iproj.
-In this file, you will find one tag called "color" with a key of "backgroundColor" and attributes red, green, blue and alpha numbers.
-By default, they will all be set to 1.
-The other attributes are to be left as-is.
+This file contains a tag called "color" with a key of "backgroundColor" and attributes red, green, blue and alpha numbers.
+All of these values are set to 1 by default (resulting in the RGB code for white).

 The trick with editing this file directly is that the values need to be decimals between 0 and 1.
-If your app specifications are set up in standard RGB colour numbers, you need to divide them by 255 to get the equivalent decimal value.
+If your app specifications are set up in standard RGB colour codes, you need to divide them by 255 to get the equivalent decimal values.

-Open up your Flutter app in XCode and navigate to the LaunchScreen ViewController View node:
+Open up your Flutter app in XCode and navigate to the LaunchScreen ViewController View node (see path below).

-On the right in the properties, there is the background attribute.
-Clicking on this and choosing custom will allow you to define the RGB value you'd like the colour of the white screen to now appear as.
+On the right hand side under properties, you will find the background attribute.
+Clicking on this and choosing custom will allow you to define the RGB value to override the white screen.